kaustubhhiware/facebook-archive/CONTRIBUTING.md

 # PR Checklist

 - [ ] When making a PR, add images / plots in the repository.
+- [ ] Make sure to add appropriate documentation wherever required; including a brief explanation of the script in comments, adding docstrings in functions, and using intuitive variable names.
+Refer [#16](https://github.com/kaustubhhiware/facebook-archive/issues/16) for details.
 - [ ] Link these images in the README in the Features section.
 - [ ] Post all the images of your script `abc.py` in `images/abc`.
 - [ ] If you have some things to work upon in the PR, please add `in-progress` label.
 Remove this label when you're ready for a review.